FDA approved for more than 25 years

 Published 05/17/2021

-As it turns out, hormones play a role in a form of hair loss called male androgenetic alopecia (AGA), also known as male pattern baldness or androgenic alopecia.
+As it turns out, hormones — and specifically testosterone — play a role in a form of hair loss called male androgenetic alopecia (AGA), also known as male pattern baldness or androgenic alopecia.
 While many factors can influence hair growth and shedding, genetics and male sex hormones like testosterone play a key role in the development of AGA.

-In this article, we look at the link between testosterone and hair loss, and explore ways to prevent genetic-related hair loss.
+In this article, we examine the link between testosterone and hair loss, and look into ways to prevent hair loss, especially when its related to genetics.

 Can Testosterone Injections Cause Hair Loss?